sergnio/angular7mirth/README.md

 My qualifications for each requirement are as follows:

 `3+ years development experience`
-I graduated in June of 2016, with internship experience during the summer of 2015.
+I've started develping as of June of 2016, have been consulting for the past 1 year, with internship experience during the summer of 2015.
 This nearly 3 full years of experience.

 `2+ years web development`
 I've been developing web applications for each role during my career.